-Who Teacher(s): Diego Torazza, +39 010 2897 231, Diego.Torazza@iit.it
+Teacher(s): Diego Torazza, +39 010 2897 231, Diego.Torazza@iit.it concepts of mechanical drawing (for reference see the Mechanical Drawing Fundamentals Phd course program).

 The course will be based on 3 hands-on lectures.
 Slides of the course will be provided.